What is tail spend management in software?

 - 5 min

-Tail spend is a term frequently used in procurement circles, but in practice it is rarely well managed.
-It refers to the long tail of small and medium-sized expenses that fall outside the formal procurement process, yet together form a surprisingly large part of the total budget.
+Tail spend is a term often used in procurement circles, but in practice it is rarely well managed.
+It refers to the long tail of small and medium-sized expenses that fall outside the formal procurement process, which together make up a surprisingly large proportion of the total budget.

 What is tail spend?

-The Pareto principle also applies in procurement: on average, 20% of suppliers represent 80% of spend.
-The remaining 80% of suppliers, the tail, account for only 20% of the budget.
-But that 20% is fragmented across hundreds of small contracts, subscriptions, and one-off purchases that are barely monitored.
+The Pareto principle applies in procurement as well: on average, 20% of suppliers account for 80% of the expenditure.
+The remaining 80% of suppliers, the tail, are responsible for only 20% of the budget.
+But that 20% is fragmented across hundreds of small contracts, subscriptions and one-off purchases that are barely monitored.

-Ten different project management tools used by various teams
+Ten different project management tools used by different teams

 Adobe licences for employees who have long since left the company

-Niche tools purchased for a single project but never cancelled
+Niche tools purchased for a one-off project that were never cancelled

-There are three structural reasons why tail spend gets out of hand in most organisations:
+There are three structural reasons why tail spend tends to get out of hand in most organisations:

 1. No central overview.
-Software is purchased by different departments, often via credit card or direct invoice, without IT or procurement being aware.
+Software is purchased by various departments, often via credit card or direct invoice, without IT or procurement being aware.
 Shadow IT grows unnoticed.

 2. Automatic renewals.
 Most SaaS subscriptions renew automatically.
-Without active oversight, you pay year after year for the same package, even when users no longer use it.
+Without active oversight, you pay year after year for the same package, even if users have not used it for a long time.

 3. Lack of leverage.
 Small contracts are not actively negotiated.
 The supplier sets the price and the customer tacitly accepts it.